 Especially in wet and damp areas, scum can build up and clog faucets, shower heads and drain covers quickly.
 Mineral deposits will leave faucets and shower heads with less than optimal performance and can even reduce the water pressure in your home.

 Be sure to wipe the drains in the your sink from deposits, the drain in your showers and baths and of course, remove the hair build-up that can accumulate and also cause drainage problems.

-To clean showerheads and faucets, fill a large ziplock bag with vinegar, tape it to the shower head or faucet (duct or electrical tape works well) and let it sit for 15 minutes.
+To clean showerheads and faucets, fill a large zip top plastic bag with vinegar, tape it to the shower head or faucet (duct or electrical tape works well) and let it sit for 15 minutes.
 Wipe them down and they’ll be good as new.